derivative-art/invest_in_futility/_posts/2023-09-05-eye-strain-conscious-monitor-stand.md

             <img src="images/esp32-hc-and-arduino.jpg"  width="30%"  width="30%">
             </a> </details>
         1.  [x] This means we will need to hack the PSU to get 5V for the final project.
+1.  [x] Realized that the programmer and ArduinoIDE use different naming conventions.
+    1. [x] trigPin = GPIO12 = D5 on the programmer
+    1. [x] echoPin = GPIO5  = D17 on the programmer

 1.  [x] Created the `measure_distance` function
 1.  [x] Created the `too close` conditional
 1.  [x] Created `is_vibrating` conditional ( then removed it )